giovanadelucca/Blurry-Faces-Detection-in-Videos/README.md

 To learn more about **pip-tools** please refer to [documentation](https://pypi.org/project/pip-tools/).

 After running all these instructions the `requirements.txt` file will be generated and all the dependencies will be installed.

 #

+## Download Weights

+As mentioned before, two pre-trained models are available in FaceNet repository to download.
+These models are the key of the algorithm.
+One of them, wich is used in this experiment, is available in [weights](https://drive.google.com/drive/folders/1Thfg7WguOLfjZ3iAtdQqQNev6uoaXwsy?usp=sharing) and must be downloaded.
+It's fundamental put the downloaded `weitghts` folder inside `facenet_code` folder to garantee the code operation.

+#